MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 The available data types are the 'browsing_history', 'download_history', 'cookies_and_other_site_data', 'cached_images_and_files', 'password_signin', 'autofill', 'site_settings' and 'hosted_app_data'.
 Microsoft Edge will regularly remove data of selected types that is older than 'time_to_live_in_hours'.
 The deletion of expired data will happen 15 seconds after the browser starts then every hour while the browser is running.

   #### Supported features:

   - Can be mandatory: Yes
   - Can be recommended: No
   - Dynamic Policy Refresh: Yes
+  - Per Profile: Yes
+  - Applies to a profile that is signed in with a Microsoft account: Yes

   #### Data Type: